Pratheep-Srikones/hate-speech-detection/README.md

 # Hate Speech Detection using Machine Learning

 A machine learning-based classifier that detects hate speech, offensive language, and neutral content in tweets.
-Built with scikit-learn and NLTK, this project demonstrates effective preprocessing, class balancing, and Random Forest classification to achieve high accuracy.
+Built with scikit-learn, NLTK, and FastAPI, this project demonstrates effective preprocessing, class balancing, and Random Forest classification to achieve high accuracy.

 ## Project Structure